JoeBoiii72/TextEditor/README.md

 Terminal based text-editor.

-Requires linux shell to run, as it used termios.h.
+Requires linux shell to run, as it uses termios.h.

 I used The Ubuntu Shell on the Mircosoft store.